rmkraus/demo-ansible-monitoring/docs/prep.md

   6. Wait a few minutes and all the hosts should start to appear under `Configuration -> Hosts`.
   7. Under `Configuration -> Hosts`; select app-0, app-1, and app-2; and click `Mass update`.
 In the `Templates` tab, check `Link templates`, add `Template DB MySQL` to the text box, and click `Update`.
   8. Go to `Configuration -> Templates -> Template DB MySQL -> Triggers` and change the `MySQL is down` trigger expression to `{Template DB MySQL:mysql.ping.last(0)}=0 or {Template DB MySQL:mysql.ping.nodata(20)}=1`.
+  9. Also in `Configuration -> Templates -> Template DB MySQL -> Triggers`, make the `MySQL status` trigger dependent on the `Template OS Linux | Zabbix agent on Template OS Linux is unreachable for 5 minutes` trigger.
-  9. Go to `Configuration -> Templates -> Template DB MySQL -> Items` and update the `MySQL status` item to have an update interval of 14s.
+  10. Go to `Configuration -> Templates -> Template DB MySQL -> Items` and update the `MySQL status` item to have an update interval of 14s.